anudeepvrm/LibApp/README.md

 # README
 # Library Room Booking System

 The library booking service allows users to explore available rooms and book as per their convenience.
 The admins have a separate Login portal from where they can control the application system.

 The application was developed using Ruby 2.2.0, Rails 5 and ActiveAdmin Gem.
 The deployed application is on Heroku https://library-booking-system-rails.herokuapp.com/

+To Test the application on Heroku, create a new user account and use the existing Admin account available in 'seeds.rb'

 DB Details =>
 Development - SQLite: